Using an Employer of Record in South Africa

 An Employer of Record in South Africa differs by acting as the legal employer of your South African team, managing compliance, payroll, and local employment laws and regulations.

-- Rapid hiring and onboarding without local entity setup
+- Quick onboarding without local entity setup

 - Local expertise combined with a global digital platform